ayushacharya27/robotics-projects/robotic-hand/README.txt

 This was done in our first Semester in College in the event called "INTRODUCTION TO ENGINEERING".

 This is merely a mechanical project where most of our time was gone designing the hand from cardboard and pasting it.
-The details and objectives of this project is given below ,and more u can refer the objective documenti have provided.
+The details and objectives of this project is given below ,and more u can refer the objective document i have provided.

 OBJECTIVE: